Building a Frontend for Calyx

 class Stmt:

-The skeleton of a Calyx program has three sections, and looks like this:
+As you know, the skeleton of a Calyx program has three sections:

 component main() -> {